dkg/openpgp-charter/openpgp-charter.md

 identified by the community since the working group was originally closed.

+Some of the revisions might include, but are not limited to:

+* inclusion of the CFRG elliptic curves

+* proper AEAD symmetric crypto

+* updated mandatory-to-implement algorithms

+* updated fingerprints

 The Working Group will perform the following work
 -------------------------------------------------